isgasho/reedlib/README.md

 You can even remove the original input file and either remove or corrupt one of the shards and the original input file is still recoverable from the remaining shards.

+## Notes

+This is a high-level wrapper library and set of command-line tools that uses @klauspost's [reedsolomon](https://github.com/klauspost/reedsolomon) lirbrary which itself is a Go port of the [JavaReedSolomon](https://github.com/Backblaze/JavaReedSolomon) library released by [Backblaze](http://backblaze.com), with some additional optimizations.

+For an introduction on erasure coding, see the post on the [Backblaze blog](https://www.backblaze.com/blog/reed-solomon/).

+Some interesting properties to note:

+- The number of `data` + `parity` shards __MUST NOT__ exceed 256 as the default bit-field size is 8 for Reed Solomon erasure codes.
+- You can detect errors or recover from errors from up to `parity` shards.
+For example, with a data/parity of `3+1` you can recover from 1 lost or corrupt shard.
+WIth a data/parity of `3+2` you can recover from up to two shard failures.

 ## License